-The credit score for Honda financing isn’t fixed.
 The minimum credit score needed to finance a Honda is typically 585, but, in some cases, a Honda dealership may be able to approve financing for someone with a credit score as low as 560.
 Keep in mind, if your credit score is less than ideal, you may need to provide a larger down payment and will likely pay higher interest rates than someone with good credit.
-For more on Honda financing, see below.

 Credit Score Needed for Honda Financing